Dallas Brain Injury Lawyer

 Many brain injuries are not yet fully understood by science.
 Look no further than the emerging understanding of football-related brain injuries to see that we are still learning more about brain injuries and their effects every year.
 Both the mental and physical effects of brain injuries are a constant area of new and emerging study and understanding.

 Because the brain is connected to every physical and mental/emotional sensation in your body, the effects of TBI can be downright strange.
-Usually, TBI is caused by hard impacts to the skull.
+Usually, a TBI is caused by hard impacts to the skull.
 When something hits the skull hard, even if it does not break or penetrate the skull, the brain may literally bounce around the inside of the skull.
 This injury to the brain is not always severe, but can cause prolonged or permanent problems if it is severe.
 If something does actually penetrate the skull and damage the brain, the effects can be even worse.

 The typical injury people may be familiar with is a concussion.
 A concussion is also called mild traumatic brain injury (MTBI), and usually results in unconsciousness, nausea, lack of coordination, and other effects.
 It is not surprising to see someone suffering from a concussion experience confusion, dizziness, blurred vision, or fatigue.
 It is never a good sign when the body is literally shut down to unconsciousness due to a brain injury, and concussions should always be treated by a doctor.
 If someone frequently receives concussions, they may be vulnerable to further damage or conditions.
 This includes chronic traumatic encephalopathy (CTE) – the injury associated with NFL players and frequent brain trauma.